Spring Bulb Planting, Design & Care Guide

 When it comes to sourcing high-quality spring bulbs, my first choice is always Farmer Gracy.
 Their mission is to provide UK and EU gardeners with the most exclusive flower bulbs and bare-root perennials, all cultivated, processed, and packed sustainably and responsibly.
 I’ve always found their bulbs to be top quality and their selection truly inspiring.

-Another excellent option is Thompson & Morgan, a well-known UK supplier offering a wide range of plants, seeds, and bulbs.
-Their reputation for quality and reliability makes them a solid choice for gardeners of all levels.
+Another selection of excellent options are Thompson & Morgan or Hayloft, both well-known UK suppliers offering a wide range of plants, seeds, and bulbs.
+Their reputation for quality and reliability makes them both a solid choice for gardeners of all levels.

 If you prefer to see and select your bulbs in person, Hillier Garden Centre offer a fantastic range, and your local garden centre is also worth visiting for seasonal finds and expert advice.